voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.3.6

+* Change: Separates the u-url URL from the URL of the page it was found on. u-url is used for presentation, the other URL for the rest.
+This increases compatibility with likes and retweets sent by Brid.gy.
+* Fix: Added a normalizedUrl to the entries table and moved the unique constraint of that table to it so that duplicates are more easily avoided

 ### 0.3.5

 * Improvement: Normalised all double slashes (eg. http://example.com/foo//bar) to ensure that there's never more than a single slash separating each level of the path in a normalized URL.
 This will help some matching cases.